-balances of zero.
-We consider the following financial assets: directly owned stocks (STOCK), directly held bonds (BOND), bonds owned indirectly through bond-based mutual funds (MFBOND), and a composite of all short-term/liquid assets (SHORT).
-Each element of the vector $\beta{it}$ can be interpreted as the rate of return on each financial asset in $A{it}$ .
+directly held stocks or in mutual funds; (2) directly held bonds; and (3) short-term/liquid assets.
+Each element of the vector β{it} can be interpreted as the rate of return on each financial asset in A{it} .

 Debt service is assumed to be a linear function of mortgage refinancing as well as overall credit worthiness, which we capture by including variables for whether or not a survey respondent has feared or actually been denied credit during the period or has recently filed for bankruptcy.
 Household interest payments thus depend on: